“Load of absolute nonsense”: Boris Johnson denies lockdown rule breaking allegations

-Boris Jonhson says lockdown rule breaking accusations are “load of absolute nonsense”
+Boris Johnson says lockdown rule breaking accusations are “load of absolute nonsense”

 Former Prime Minister Boris Johnson has denied claims he broke lockdown rules, describing the accusations as a “load of absolute nonsense."